-- Families of children who have been determined as eligible for a second year must complete and submit a kindergarten registration form for a second year, signed and dated by the early childhood teacher. - It will be weighted with the relevant points and allocated accordingly. - A Declaration of Eligibility Form for a second year of kindergarten must be completed and submitted to the relevant funding authority.
+- All children in Three-Year-Old Kindergarten will be expected to transition to Four-Year-Old Kindergarten in the following year.
+A funded second year of kindergarten will only be available for children in the Four-Year-Old Kindergarten program who meet the criteria. - Families of children who have been determined as eligible for a second year must complete and submit a kindergarten registration form for a second year, signed and dated by the early childhood teacher. - A Declaration of Eligibility Form for a second year of kindergarten must be completed and submitted to the relevant funding authority.